Daoranger/Club-Hub/README.md

     - Created Club Hub Logo

   - Code:
-    - Set up the Github repository and initial project structure
+    - Set up the Github repository and initial project structure with Nathan Durrant
     - Set up the initial backend server and frontend structure
     - Implemented threads page, create thread, and reply to thread functionalities
     - Implemented post page and contributed to part of post comment functionality